rljacobson/mod2lib/README.md

 The `mod2lib` library builds on lessons learned in writing [`Mod`](https://github.com/rljacobson/Mod) and [`mod2`](https://github.com/rljacobson/mod2) to bring advanced pattern matching algorithms to Rust.

 It is a work in progress and is not yet functional.
+For a more complete work, check out [Loris](https://github.com/rljacobson/loris).

 # Examples